strwise/documentation/docs/api/index.md

 # API Overview

 The API is a RESTful API that uses JSON for serialization and OAuth 2.0 for authentication.
 In this section, you will find information about the API resources and how to use them.

+## API Authentication

+The API uses OAuth 2.0 for authentication.
+To authenticate with the API, you need to create an OAuth 2.0 client and use the client credentials to authenticate with the API.

+> To see more about API authentication, see the [API Authentication](/docs/api/authentication) section.

+## API Resources

+The API is organized in resources.
+Each resource has a set of operations that can be performed on it.

+> To see more about API resources, see the [API Resources](/docs/api/resources) section.

 ## Private API Reference